 Completely individualized rehab centered around your struggles enables therapists to utilize personalized training methods that stay with you forever.
 These teachings consist of relapse prevention techniques and new habit implementations that help you identify, remove, and replace addictive and mental triggers.

-Regardless of which therapy type suits you better, there’s no greater quality of treatment than California Addiction Treatment.
+Regardless of which therapy type suits you better, there’s no greater quality of treatment than what we offer in Huntington Beach.
 Our unparalleled assessment team does all the work so you don’t have to stress over the treatment placement details.
 Most importantly, our top-notch treatment staff are fully dedicated to your sobriety needs and goals.
 Together we’ll find a solution and pave a road to self-sustainable sobriety at your pace.
-Find your solution by reaching out to California Addiction Treatment today.
+Find your solution by reaching out to us today.